 This course is designed to provide an understanding and appreciation of architecture, sculpture, painting, and other art forms within historical and cultural contexts from a global perspective.
-Students will study 250 College Board required works of art in-depth from prehistory to contemporary time.
-The students examine major forms of artistic expression from the past and the present from a variety of global cultures.
+Students will study 250 College Board required works of art in-depth from prehistory to contemporary culture which are divided in ten content areas.
+The students examine major forms of artistic expression from the past to the present from a variety of global cultures and will know the form, function, content and context of these 250 works.
 Students learn to look at works of art critically, intelligently, and sensitively, and to analyze what they see.
+A field trip to the Philadelphia Museum of Art and/or the Barnes Foundation is part of the curriculum.
 Many colleges and universities offer advanced placement and/or credit to students who have performed successfully on the AP Art History Examination.

 Students registering for this course select a concentration in drawing, 2D design, or 3D design.
 Whichever area is chosen, the creation of portfolio is required.
 Each portfolio consists of three sections quality, concentration, and breadth of work.
 Exact deadlines must be met throughout the school year in order to fulfill the requirements of this advanced course.
 Possible awarding of college credit is based on presentation of the actual portfolio or through submission of slides for the 3D segment.
 Five summer assignments must be completed by the first day of school.
 These assignments will be available on the district website.

 A craft is not only beautiful but also useful.
-Traditional global crafts are created by many talented people other than classically trained artists.
-A central component to crafts is working with one’s hands to create a decorative and often functional piece of art.
-This class surveys crafts from around the globe, including macram, clay, fibers, printmaking, paper cutting and sculpture.
-A weekly journal is required for this course.
+Traditional crafts are created throughout the world by many talented people other than classically trained artists.
+A central component to crafts is working with one’s hands to create a decorative and functional works of art.
+This class surveys crafts from around the globe, including macrame, clay, fibers, printmaking, paper cutting and sculpture.